AnjiCodes/AnjiCodes/README.md

 ![240304586-d48893bd-0757-481c-8d7e-ba3e163feae7](https://github.com/AnjiCodes/AnjiCodes/assets/123791534/f8c21b41-40b0-429b-8c11-8eea13acee17)

 # Hi there 👻 My name is Anjali and I'm a Web Developer!
-<p> I'm a Web-Dev Student discovering new skills every day and stretching to use them in my work </p>
+<p> I'm a Cloud-computing Student and a Full-stack web developer discovering new skills every day and stretching to use them in my work </p>

 > [!NOTE]
 > 😊My Pronouns are She/her. <br>